runny-yolk/fquery/README.md

 * Defaults to `window.document`

 ### fQuery.doAction(\[action\[, . . .acargs\]\])

-This function is difficult to document comprehensively, in a way that makes sense, due to the fact that it can do a lot of different things, depending on the arguments provided to it, which is mostly dependent on type.
-The below is, I think, a good first attempt.
+What this function returns is highly dependent on the arguments passed

+**`action`**
+* Can be any of the types listed below

+**`acargs`**
+* Every argument that comes after `action` will be put into an array called `acargs`, which is used differently depending on what is provided for `action`

-Feel free to read the source code if you want a fuller understanding - there isn't that much of it, after all.
+It can be difficult to fully grasp (and frankly, document) this function due to all the different things it does - feel free to read the source code if you want a fuller understanding - there isn't that much of it, after all.

-After `action`, the remaining arguments are put into an array called `acargs`, and are used differently depending on what `action` is provided.

 #### When `action` is `undefined`
 Returns `this`